Apply for grants

 Eviden, an Atos Group company and European leader in advanced computing, will deliver, install, and configure the supercomputer, named Gefion, and provide support with the start-up phase.
 The centre is expected to be ready for pilot projects before the end of 2024.

 The Foundation has established a public limited company – the Danish Centre for AI Innovation A/S – that will own and operate the supercomputer, with all revenue reinvested in the initiative.
 EIFO is a minority owner, holding 15% of the shares.
+In August 2024, the Foundation and EIFO announced that Nadia Carlsten had been appointed as CEO of DCAI.

 Global data centre provider Digital Realty will host the supercomputer in one of its AI-ready facilities in Denmark.
 The data centre is designed and built to be sustainable and runs on 100% renewable energy.